raonigabriel/llama-server-cpu/README.md

 - t3 = AVX, AVX512, AVX2 are enabled
 - t4 = AVX, AVX512, AVX2, FMA, F16C are enabled

 * The images will be tagged accordingly: **t0-latest**, **t1-latest** and so on.
 Therefore there wil be **NO** image tagged as "latest", you mus pick one of the tiers based on your what features CPU supports.
-Remmember to pick the higher tiers, because the speed of the models will be enhanced.
+Remmember to pick the higher tiers, because the inference speed of the models will be enhanced.

 * It runs on port 11434, the same used by ollama to ease compatibility.

 * It features a small, chat UI courtesy of llama.cpp on [http://localhost:11434](http://localhost:11434)

 * It runs with user/group id 1000 named "user".
-This eases compatibility [Project IDX]with (https://idx.dev/) and also with bind-mounts for most common Linux distributions.
+This eases compatibility with [Project IDX](https://idx.dev/) and also with bind-mounts for most common Linux distributions.

 * It features health checks

-* It can download model files (GGUF) automatically from the internet by using**LLAMA_ARG_MODEL_URL** (see the running example bellow)
+* It can download model files (GGUF) automatically from the internet by using **LLAMA_ARG_MODEL_URL** (see the running example bellow)

 * Models can be cached locally if you "bind-mount" the models folder